An ISO/IEC 17025:2017, ISO/IEC 17020:2012 Accredited, DIFE Approved & ISO 9001:2015 Certified Laboratory | +8801730474822 | tm.qcsbd@gmail.com

 The Impact of Humidity

-Humidity is another vital factor that can affect the accuracy of measurements.
+Humidity is another vital factor that can affect measurement accuracy.
 High humidity levels can lead to condensation on instruments, potentially damaging them and causing measurement errors.
 On the other hand, low humidity can cause electrostatic discharge, impacting sensitive electronic equipment.

 Optimal Humidity Range